RogerEngineer99/RogerEngineer99/README.md

 ## 🚀 About Me

-I'm a young, passionate 25 year old software engineer with an agile focus in full-stack development, cloud computing, and DevOps.
+I'm a young, passionate 25 year-old software engineer with an agile focus in full-stack development, cloud computing, and DevOps.
 I love building scalable and efficient applications, and I'm always eager to learn new technologies and improve my skills.

 - 🌱 I’m currently learning **REST** and **Emulators**
 - 👯 I’m looking to collaborate on **open-source projects** and **innovative tech solutions**